libigl/libigl.github.io/docs/bug-report.md

 - If you have a **CMake issue**, make sure you follow the same approach as the [libigl-example-project](https://github.com/libigl/libigl-example-project) to build libigl with your project, and make sure that you can compile the example project.
+Please also make sure to delete your **CMakeCache.txt**, or delete your **build/** folder and try again.

 - If you have an issue with a **submodule**, then you are using an old version of libigl.
 Please read [this page](/rewritten-history) about the transition to v2.0.0.

-- If you have an issue with downloading an **external dependency** using the CMake build, nuke the `external/` folder and try again.
+- If you have an issue with downloading an **external dependency** using the CMake build, delete the `external/` folder and try again.

 - If you have an issue with a missing **template**, check that your code compiles with the *header-only* option of libigl activated.
 Turn **`OFF`**